Hibiscus flowers are big and incredibly beautiful. Their vibrant nature has caused many people to want to keep them in their gardens.

 Hibiscus pruning is something that can be done, but it isn’t completely necessary.
 Some hibiscus enthusiasts choose to cut back old growth in the fall or the winter, depending on the weather where they are.

-Even if you don’t do this, the hibiscus plant is going to produce new growth.
-The new growth will come up every year from the ground so long as you’re taking care of the plant.
+Even if you don’t do this, the plant is going to produce new growth.
+The new growth will come up every year from the ground so long as you’re taking care of it.

 Just Be Mindful of the Needs of Your Hibiscus Plant